ikharsha/Document-classification/README.md

 3. Organize your dataset into appropriate directories: train and validation.
 4. Configure the dataset paths and hyperparameters in the provided Python script.
 5. Run the Python script -: app.py
-6. The trained model i trained based on datased i provided named "train" is "classify.h5" in the project directory.
+6. The model is trained based on dataset that i provided in folders named "train" is "classify.h5" in the project directory.
 7. Use the saved model to classify images using the provided test code.(already provided in the code just change the dir path)

 ## Results